IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 Create an S3 bucket in AWS by refering to the AWS documentation.

 * [Click here to create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
-* Click on Create Bucket and enter a name for the bucket. (for example, 'lab-1')
+* Click on Create Bucket and enter a name for the bucket. (for example, 'Datasets')
 * Enable the option `Block all public access` and then click on `Create bucket` button.

 ## 2. Build multiple notebooks in SageMaker